mosaic-design-system/docs/src/forms/input.md

       ## When, and why?

-      A **form input small** is often used for details such as name, phone number, email address or other similar details consisting of a few words or numbers, or the form input short dropdown can be used for short pre-defined options.
-There are two different types of the **form input small**.
+      A **Text input** is often used for smaller details, such as a name, phone number, email address or other similar details consisting of a few words or numbers.\

+      Alternatively, the **Text input** dropdown type can be used for short pre-defined options.
+This is for things like \"title\" options on forms, which would give a choice of things like \"Ms\", \"Mr\", \"Dr\",
+      \"Mx\" etc.

       - - -